CallumGinty/trader-int-academic/README.md

 ## Description:
 This software extracts Tweets for a list of cashtags and assigns bot scores to the users.
 Results are saved in two tables in a MySQL database.

-This software was developed in part of a masters thesis.
+This software was developed as part of a masters thesis.